andymcmillan/andymcmillan/map.md

 ---
 layout: default
-title: Good On Paper · Map
+title: Good On Paper · Map of Portland and Vicinity
 ---

+# Map of Portland and Vicinity

 I’m printing a high quality reproduction of this beautiful map of Portland.
 Produced by the American Map and Reproducing Company in 1912, and titled “Map of Portland and Vicinity”.